Azure/azure-osconfig/README.md

 }
 ```

+This same interval is also used for RC/DC and GitOps DC processing.

 ### Enabling logging of system commands executed by OSConfig for debugging purposes

-Command logging means that OSConfig will log all input and output from internally executed system commands.
+Command logging means that OSConfig will log all input and output from system commands executed by Agent, Platform and Modules.

 Generally it is not recommended to run OSConfig with command logging enabled.

-To enable command logging for debugging purposes, edit the OSConfig general configuration file `/etc/osconfig/osconfig.json` and set there (or add if needed) a integer value named "CommandLogging" to a non zero value:
+To enable command logging for debugging purposes, edit the OSConfig general configuration file `/etc/osconfig/osconfig.json` and set there (or add if needed) an integer value named "CommandLogging" to a non-zero value:

 ```json
 {